 Flowdown Requirements: What They Are and Why They Matter

-They are contractual obligations passed from a prime contractor or customer down through the supply chain.
-If you fail to implement them correctly, the consequences can include rejected parts, audit findings, loss of approval status, or contract termination.
+Flowdown requirements are contractual obligations passed from a prime contractor or customer down through the supply chain.
+If they are not implemented correctly, the consequences can include rejected parts, audit findings, removal from approved supplier lists, or contract termination.

-At Wintersmith Advisory, we help organizations build structured systems to manage flowdown requirements accurately, consistently, and defensibly.
+At Wintersmith Advisory, we help organizations build structured systems that manage flowdown requirements accurately, consistently, and defensibly.

 What Are Flowdown Requirements?